erezsh/runtype/docs/dispatch.md

 ## Ambiguity in Dispatch

-Ambiguity can result in two situations:
+Ambiguity can result from two situations:

 1. The argument matches two parameters, and neither is a subclass of the other (Example: `None` matches both `Optional[str]` and `Optional[int]`)

-2. Two (or more) arguments are most specific in different functions.
+2. Specificity isn't consistent in one function - each argument "wins" in a different function.

 Example:
 ```python